auerswal/pubcloud2020/ex5-ipv6/README.md

 to send different RAs that distinguish between public and private subnets.
 The private subnet gateway could use a worse router preference.
 This could be implemented as a *nerd knob* of the *subnet* object.
-This could even result in a better IPv6 experience than the IPv4 one now.
+This could even result in a better IPv6 experience than the IPv4 one now, if combined with a decent Linux implementation of this mechanism.
 I won't hold my breath…

 ## Just Say No!